gfrd/modern_egfrd/INSTALL.md

    ```
    > SET VCPKG_ROOT=<your vcpkg path>
    ```
-   or for a more permanent setting, open 'Advanced System Settings' and set the _VCPKG_ROOT_ environment here.
+   or for a more permanent solution, open the Windows 'Advanced System Settings' and set the environment variable _VCPKG_ROOT_ there.
 Then also check that 'vcpkg' directory and 'CMake' are in the PATH environment variable.

 3. Get source codes: